c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

         jmp $ea81               ; Exit the interrupt

-And so one can chain several raster interrupts.
-The important thing here is:
+We can chaing as many raster interrupts as we want.
+The important thing is:

 - The `$0314/$0315`_ vector contains the callback address (IRQ)
-- ACK (clean / accept) `$d019`_ when they call us on the interrupt
+- ACK (clean / accept) `$d019`_ when the callback is triggered
 - Enable raster interrupt with `$d01a`_
 - Use `$d012`_ to say on which rasterline the interrupt has to be triggered
 - Exit the interrupt with a ``jmp`` to `$ea81`_ or `$ea31`_